Startr/WEB-Startr.cloud/src/policies/refund.md

 ## Account Access

 - Your account remains active during the refund processing period
-- Data export is available for 30 days after refund completion
+- Data export is available for a minimum of 15 days after refund completion
 - Account access is terminated once refund is processed

 ## Special Circumstances